 I’m grappling every day with the thought that the people I love are worried about me.
 It makes me feel guilty, or responsible in some way.
 I worry if my family is getting the support they need to process what is happening with me.
 And I can’t help but feel that I owe my friends.
 They have been so wonderful to me, jumping in during crisis, talking to each other, giving each other support and sharing, frankly, scary information about me and my self-destruction.
 I don’t know how to make sure that they all get the support they need.
 But, I’m trying to remind myself that if the situation was reversed, I would do the same thing.
 I’m trying to learn to accept the love that people are trying to give me.

 This is a journey.
-Two steps forward, two steps back.
-Sometimes it’s more than two steps back…but I’m slowly moving forward.
+Two steps forward, one step back.
+Sometimes it’s more than one step back…but I’m slowly moving forward.
 I’m vulnerable, but I think that’s okay.
 In vulnerability, comes strength.
 I’ve been told by a few people in the last couple of weeks that I am a strong woman.
 That warms my heart.
 I’m not sure I totally believe it, but the fact that others do, gives me confidence.
 My therapist told me today that he’s proud of me – for telling my secrets, for confiding in my family, and for getting out of bed every day determined to muster the motivation to fight.
 It’s hard.
 But, I want to get better.
 And I will, I know it.
 This is the fight of my life.
 But, I’m ready.